cloudmesh-community/hid-sp18-705/project-code/README.md

 * `demo/rbac_demo.py`: demo Python script that calls methods from the `BigchainRbac()` class to illustrate how the role-based access control features of BigchainDB could be employed.
 The use case is that of data and workflow management for a library catalog.
+This script sends a series of transactions to a BigchainDB server instance.

 Two original graphviz files (used to generate the last two figures in the project report) are included for reference in the `graphviz` directory: